Bursitis of the heel

 The pain may be worse when your ankle is bent upward (dorsiflex).
 Or, the pain may be worse when you rise on your toes.

-Your health care provider may recommend that you do the following:
+Your provider may recommend that you do the following:

 Have physical therapy to improve flexibility and strength around the ankle.
+The focus will be on stretching your Achilles tendon.
 This can help the bursitis improve and prevent it from coming back.

 If the condition is connected to Achilles tendinitis, you may need to wear a cast on the ankle for several weeks.
 Very rarely, surgery may be needed to remove the inflamed bursa.